PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Design

 \subsubsection{Energy Minimization and Deformation Partitioning}

 The internal deformation partition $(\delta_b,\delta_c)$ is determined by the fingertip structure through energy minimization.
-For a given externally imposed fingertip approach, the physically realized deformation partition corresponds to the configuration that minimizes the total elastic strain energy.
+For a given externally imposed fingertip approach, the realized deformation is the one that minimizes the total elastic strain energy.